n1ru4l/envelop/packages/plugins/generic-auth/README.md

 ##### With a custom directive with arguments

-It is possible to add custom parameters to your `@auth` directive.
+It is possible to add custom parameters to your `@authenticated` directive.
 Here's an example for adding role-aware authentication:

 ```graphql
 enum Role {